holochain/android-service-runtime/apps/android-service-runtime/README.md

 To build as a system app that only appears in the Android System Settings page, use the feature flag `system_settings`.

 i.e. `npm run tauri build -- --features system_settings`

-## Configure

-The network settings of the holochain runtime are configurable via the app UI.

-Most of the network settings must be set by the distributor of this app, rather than the users, to ensure all users can communicate with each other.

-To modify the network config, edit the [config file](./config).